CluedIn-io/CluedIn.Documentation/docs/180-microsoft-integration/copilot/020-work-with-copilot.md

 In this article, you will learn about Copilot skills that are available in CluedIn and find examples of prompts for each skill.

-**Important!** CluedIn Copilot is not enabled by default.
-For steps on how to get access to Copilot, see the [Copilot integration guide](/microsoft-integration/copilot-integration/get-access-to-copilot).

 ## Copilot overview

 CluedIn Copilot is an AI assistant designed to help you with day-to-day data management tasks through conversational prompts in any language.